8 Types of Owls in Kentucky

 The Barred Owl is a medium-sized, nocturnal owl native to the eastern United States and parts of Canada.

-They are found in wooded habitats and can often be seen hunting in open fields or along the edges of forests.
+They are found in wooded habitats and are often seen hunting in open fields or along forest edges.

-In Kentucky, Barred Owls are mostly active during the night and can be seen perched atop dead trees or gliding through wooded areas searching for prey.
+In Kentucky, Barred Owls are mostly active at night and can be seen perched atop dead trees or gliding through wooded areas searching for prey.

-The Barred Owl’s coloration ranges from dark brown to light gray, with a light-colored belly and a distinctive facial pattern featuring a white-barred breast and two dark eyes.
+The Barred Owl’s coloration ranges from dark brown to light gray.
+It has a light-colored belly and a distinctive facial pattern featuring a white-barred breast and two dark eyes.

-They hunt small mammals, such as mice and voles, amphibians, reptiles, and insects.
+They hunt small mammals such as mice, voles, amphibians, reptiles, and insects.

 They are the starters of this list of the types of owls in Kentucky and usually nest in tree cavities or abandoned nests of other birds but may also nest on the ground.